brenns10/brennan.io/_posts/2015-08-30-why-you-should-hire-cs-majors.md

 This morning my parents forwarded me an [article][] in the Wall Street Journal, entitled "Why I'm Not Looking to Hire Computer-Science Majors," by Daniel Gelernter (CEO of a startup called [Dittach][]).
 It was an interesting read, but one that I ultimately disagreed with, enough to write about it here on my blog.
-Unfortunately, the article is behind a paywall, so you can't read it without a subscription.
-Here is a brief summary of the main points Mr. Gelernter made:
+Unfortunately, the article is behind a paywall, so you can't read it without a subscription[^paywall].
+Here is a brief summary of the main points Mr. Gelernter
+made:

+[^paywall]:
+    Conveniently, if the Wall Street Journal detects that you found their page from a Google search, they will show you the full article rather than just the first paragraph.
+I would recommend a [Google search][srch] for "Why I'm Not Looking to Hire Computer-Science Majors", and then clicking the WSJ.com link.

 * Startups have difficulty competing with major companies for skilled, passionate developers.
 Google and Facebook (for instance) can offer vast